 Is this really what sovereignty means?
 Did Adam and Satan sin because God allowed that to happen for a “grand purpose”, as many of us can assume?
 Where is and what happened to their freewill?
 Why fault Adam or Satan for their sins without them having freewill?
 It certainly is not God’s will for anyone to sin against him.
-That being said, if he just allowed what he did not like to happen, although he could intervene, isn’t that being complicit?
+That being said, if he just allowed (following the principle of “free will”)what he did not like to happen, although he could intervene, is that being complicit?
 In which case, God could be blamed?

 However, the Scriptures say, he could not be faulted nor can he do anything wrong (Job 34:12) because “For my thoughts are not your thoughts, neither are your ways my ways,” declares the LORD( Isaiah 55:8).
 So, how could this comport with God’s sovereignty?
 In Ecclesiastes 9:11 it says: